 At dawn, as the cloud cover breaks and the first rays of sun illuminate the snow-capped 5,895-meter (19,340-foot) peak, the sky, colored by rosy pinks and soft reds, provides the perfect backdrop for the plains below.
 It gets even better at dusk, when the mountain stands out in stark relief against the fiery sun.

 Amboseli is filled with great game: zebra, warthog, giraffe, buffalo, impala, wildebeest, the long-necked mini giraffe-like gerenuks, and baboons galore.
-But your chances of seeing predators are much less than in the Masai Mara.
-Masai hunters almost killed off Amboseli's lions because they preyed on their herds of cattle.
+But your chances of seeing predators are not as good as in the Masai Mara.
+Maasai hunters almost killed off Amboseli’s lions because they preyed on their herds of cattle.
 Those that survived are still skittish and often not comfortable with vehicles.
 Interestingly, the hunting methods of cheetahs within the park have changed dramatically because of tourist pressure.
 Accustomed to hunting at dawn and dusk, they've now resorted to hunting at midday—tourist siesta time—with poorer success rates, thus their numbers are decreasing.
 But if it's elephants you're after, then Amboseli is the place.
 Perhaps the oldest and most studied elephant population in sub-Saharan Africa lives here.
-There are more than 1,000 of these great pachyderms today, and because they're accustomed to visitors and vehicles you'll experience eyeball-to-knee-high close encounters.
+There are more than 1,500 of these great pachyderms today, and because they’re accustomed to visitors and vehicles you'll experience eyeball-to-knee-high close encounters.

 Game-viewing is best around the main swamps of Enkongo Narok, which means "black and benevolent," and the Amboseli landmark, Observation Hill.
 Enkongo Narok, in the middle of the park, is where you can see water seeping up from the lava rocks.
 Observation Hill provides a surefire opportunity to spot game, especially elephants, as it looks out over the plains.